 3. Letting an Excluded Driver Borrow Your Car

-Letting a driver who is forbidden from driving your vehicle get behind the wheel can lead to trouble if they have an accident while driving it.
-In such situations, the auto insurance company usually denies the claim, leaving you and the excluded driver to pay for any injuries or damage resulting from the accident, even when you have comprehensive coverage or collision coverage.
+Letting a person who is forbidden from driving your vehicle get behind the wheel can lead to trouble if they have an accident.
+In such situations, the auto insurance company usually denies the claim, leaving you and the excluded driver to pay for any injuries or damages resulting from the accident, even when you have comprehensive coverage or collision coverage.

 - Suspended license